Diophantine Geometry over Groups VIII: Stability

-\item"{(2)}" the specialization $(d_1,d_0,d_2)$ restricts to a specialization: This (restricted) specialization satisfies properties (ii)-(iv) that are listed in the construction of the first diagram associated with $Cov(p,q)$.
+\item"{(2)}" the value, $(d^0_1,d^0_0,d^0_2)$ restricts to a value of the elements: These (restricted) values satisfy (the non-degeneracy) properties (ii)-(iv) that are listed in the construction of the first diagram, $Diag_1$, that is associated with $Cov(p,q)$.

-\item"{(3)}" the specialization: $(x_0,p_0,q_0,a)$ is a rigid or strictly solid specialization of the terminal rigid or solid limit group of the graded resolution $GRes$ we have started with, and it is an extra rigid or solid specialization, i.e., it does not coincide with any rigid specialization (does not belong to the strictly solid family of one of the strictly solid specializations) that are part of the specialization $(x_1,\ldots,x_s,p_0,q_0,a)$. \endroster
+\item"{(3)}" the value: $(x_0,p_0,q_0,a)$ is a rigid or a strictly solid specialization of the terminal rigid or solid limit group of the graded resolution $GRes$ that we have started with, and it is an extra rigid or an extra strictly solid specialization of that terminal rigid or solid limit group.
+I.e., it does not coincide with any rigid value or does not belong to the strictly solid family of one of the strictly solid values, that are obtained as the restriction of the value $(d_1^0,d_0^0,d_2^0)$ to the elements $(x_i^0,p_0,q_0,a)$, $i=1,\ldots,s$. \endroster

-We continue to the next steps of the construction by collecting specializations in the same form, precisely like in the construction of the first diagram associated with $Cov(p,q)$, where we let $<d_1>$ play the role of the parameter subgroup $<p>$, and $<d_2>$ play the role of the parameter subgroup $<q>$ in the construction of the first diagram associated with $Cov(p,q)$.
-By the same arguments that imply the termination of the construction of the first diagram associated with $Cov(p,q)$, the constructions of the diagrams associated with the various duo limit groups, $Duo^1_i$, terminate after finitely many steps.
-With the finite collection of diagrams associated with the various bundles (graded limit groups) that appear in the first diagram, we associate their finite collection of associated "universal" duo limit groups, that we denote: $Duo^2_1,\ldots,Duo^2_{t_2}$ (see the proof of theorem 3.2 for the associated universal duo limit groups).
+We continue to the next steps of the construction by collecting values in the same form, precisely as we did in the construction of the first diagram, $Diag_1$, that is associated with $Cov(p,q)$, where the subgroup $<d_1>$ plays the role of the parameter subgroup $<p>$ (in the construction of $Diag_1$), and the subgroup $<d_2>$ plays the role of the parameter subgroup $<q>$ in the construction of $Diag_1$.
+By the same argument that implies the termination of the construction of the diagram $Diag_1$ (see proposition 3.4), the constructions of the diagrams that are associated with the various duo limit groups, $Duo^1_i$, terminate after finitely many steps.
+We denote each of the diagrams that are associated with the duo limit groups $Duo^1_i$, $Diag^2_i$.

+Recall that like the diagram $Diag_1$, each of the diagrams, $Diag^2_i$, is a finite directed forest, so that at each vertex of the forest there is a graded completion.
+With every graded completion that is placed at a vertex in a diagram, $Diag^2_i$, we further associate a finite collection of duo limit groups, precisely as we associated the duo limit groups, $Duo^1_1,\ldots,Duo^1_{t_1}$, with the graded completions in the diagram $Diag_1$ (see the proof of theorem 3.3 for the construction of these associated duo limit groups).
+We denote the finite collection of duo limit groups that are associated with the graded completions in all the diagrams, $Diag^2_i$, $i=1,\ldots,t_1$, $Duo^2_1,\ldots,Duo^2_{t_2}$.